Politicians routinely confront the same daunting challenge: How to wash dirty bribe money clean?

 Congress has given themselves an exemption from the laws against insider trading.
-This loophole means CEOs can bribe you with timely stock tips.
+This loophole allows CEOs to bribe them with timely stock tips.
 It’s a veritable license to print money.

-All a CEO or lobbyist has to do is tell you whether their company exceeded its quarterly earnings target or fell short.
-You can make money either way, by purchasing shares ahead of the company’s subsequent earnings announcement or shorting them.
+All a CEO or lobbyist has to do is tell a crooked lawmaker whether their company exceeded its quarterly earnings target or fell short.
+The Senator or Representative can make money either way, by purchasing shares ahead of the company’s subsequent earnings announcement or shorting them.